josephlhall/IASA2-wrkshp-report/draft-IASA2-wrkshp-report.md

 * Relying heavily on meeting-based revenue is somewhat at odds with the fact that much of the IETF's work takes place outside of in-person meetings.
 * The IETF is increasingly relying on professional services to support its activities, causing expenses to grow.

-Jari - there's a new draft on funding issues - https://datatracker.ietf.org/doc/draft-arkko-ietf-finance-thoughts/
+Jari - there's a new draft on funding issues {{I-D.arkko-ietf-finance-thoughts}}
 * costs are going up (more tools, new hotels, etc.), funding is flat, so long-term issue
 * operating expenses are not covered by meeting fees, so increased pressure on sponsorship, increased ISOC contribution